tc-lang/trenchcoat/writeups/bound-method.md

 ```

 This representation can model any expression consisting of addition, subtraction, multiplication and
-division which is a broad scope and not very limiting at all for the purpose of this proof system.
+division which is a broad scope and not very limiting, at all, for the purpose of this proof system.

 A notable omission is that of powers and roots.
-This, as discussed later, limits
+This, as discussed later, limits the proof systems
+ability to tightly bound polynomials.

 #### Simplification

-The idea behind simplification is to put expressions in to a form that make the algorithms that
+The idea behind simplification is to put expressions into a form that make the algorithms that
 manipulate them much simpler to write and also keeping the size of expressions minimal to improve
 runtime and remove duplicated substitutions.